Coopez/QuantileErrors/README.md

 Neptune can be used by setting `_LOG_NEPTUNE = True` in `config.py`.
 If uploading to neptune, one needs a repo and an api key to that repo.
 I import that api key over the untracked file `api_key.py`.
 If you want to upload tests in my neptune repo I can invite you in which case you will generate your own api key.

+### Deterministic Optimization

+Can be enabled in config.
+Not guaranteed better results, but interesting.
+Will set epoch to 1 automatically.
+Requires packages `scipy` and `pytorch-minimize` from https://github.com/gngdb/pytorch-minimize